 - flavored extract like almond extract or good vanilla extract.

-If you want to make these gluten-free macaroons, you can omit the flour altogether.
+NOTE: If you want to make these gluten-free macaroons, you can omit the flour altogether.

 Related recipes: Nana's Sand Tarts, Brown Sugar Shortbread, Classic Sugar Cookies, Chocolate Nutella Sugar Cookies, 3-Ingredient Peanut Butter Cookies, Monster Chocolate Chip Cookies, Cast Iron Skillet Cookie